Eschatologue/CM_wiki/docs/character-creation/race/dwarf.md

 ### Mountain Dwarves

 *Also known as 'Shield Dwarves', they are strong and hardy, accustomed to a difficult life in rugged terrain and probably on the tall side (for a dwarf).
-They have a very strong martial tradition, resulting in a majority of Myrkheimr's Fjallavörðurs originating from this particulars subrace of dwarves.*
+They have a very strong martial tradition, resulting in a majority of Myrkheim's Fjallavörðurs originating from this particulars subrace of dwarves.*

 #### :material-shield-plus: Dwarven Armour Training